jenhaoyang/jenhaoyang.github.io/_posts/2024-01-23-CMake編譯OpenCV-Python.md

 3. Add `Path` enviornment variable value `D:\gstreamer\1.0\msvc_x86_64\bin`
 4. re-login the computer
 5. create a Python venv and use it
-6. `pip install --verbose  --no-binary opencv-python opencv-python==4.6.0.66`
+6. `pip install --verbose  --no-binary opencv-python opencv-python`
 7. os.add_dll_directory() Shoud be add to code since from Python 3.8+, Python will NOT search DLL from PATH enviornment variable.[ref](https://bugs.python.org/issue43173)
 8. test code